lucatume/wp-browser/README.md

 $queries->assertQueries();
 ```

-The module defines the following assertion methods, see doc blocks documentation for the details:
+The module defines the following assertion methods, see code doc blocks documentation for the details:

 * assertQueries
 * assertNotQueries